+Upward adjustment of the basic setpoint temperature (010) 1 K 0 K + 1 K + 2 K + 3 K + 4 K + 5 K + 8 K + 9 K + 10 K This is used to define the maximum range in which the basic setpoint temperature can be adjusted upwards.
+This parameter is only visible with relative setpoint presetting!
+Downward adjustment of the basic setpoint temperature (010) 1 K 0 K - 1 K - 2 K - 3 K - 4 K - 5 K - 8 K - 9 K - 10 K This is used to define the maximum range in which the basic setpoint temperature can be adjusted downwards.
+This parameter is only visible with relative setpoint presetting!
 Lower the setpoint temperature during standby operation (heating) (-1280) 0.1 K -128 -20 0 The value by which the standby setpoint temperature for heating is lowered compared to the heating comfort temperature.
 The parameter is only visible in the "Heating" or "Heating and cooling" operating mode (if necessary with additional levels) and only with relative setpoint presetting.
 Lower the setpoint temperature during night operation (heating) (-1280) 0.1 K -128 -40 0 The value by which the night setpoint temperature for heating is lowered compared to the heating comfort temperature.
 The parameter is only visible in the "Heating" or "Heating and cooling" operating mode (if necessary with additional levels) and only with relative setpoint presetting.
-Raise the setpoint temperature during standby operation (cooling) (-128127) 0.1 K 0 20 127 The value by which the standby setpoint temperature for cooling is lowered compared to the cooling comfort temperature.
+Raise the setpoint temperature during standby operation (cooling) (0127) 0.1 K 0 20 127 The value by which the standby setpoint temperature for cooling is lowered compared to the cooling comfort temperature.
 The parameter is only visible in the "Heating" or "Heating and cooling" operating mode (if necessary with additional levels) and only with relative setpoint presetting.
-Raise the setpoint temperature during night operation (cooling) (-128127) 0.1 K 0 40 127 The value by which the night temperature for cooling is lowered compared to the cooling comfort temperature.
+Raise the setpoint temperature during night operation (cooling) (0127) 0.1 K 0 40 127 The value by which the night temperature for cooling is lowered compared to the cooling comfort temperature.

 The parameter is only visible in the "Heating" or "Heating and cooling" operating mode (if necessary with additional levels) and only with relative setpoint presetting.

+Change-over between heating and cooling

+automatic

-Change-over between heating and cooling automatic via object (heating/cooling change-over) In a configured mixed mode it is possible to switch over between heating and cooling.
+via object (heating/cooling change-over)

+In a configured mixed mode it is possible to switch over between heating and cooling.

 With "Automatic": Depending on the operating mode and the room temperature, the change-over takes place automatically.

-With "Via object (heating/cooling change-over)": The change-over takes place only via the object "Heating / cooling change-over".
-With automatic setpoint presetting this parameter is permanently set to "Via object (heating/cooling switch-over)"!
+With "via object (heating/cooling change-over)": The change-over takes place only via the object

+"Heating/cooling change-over".
+With automatic setpoint presetting this parameter is permanently set to "Via object (heating/cooling change-over)"!

-Heating / cooling operating mode after reset Heating Cooling Operating mode before reset The preset operating mode for after the return of the bus voltage is specified here.
+Heating / cooling mode after a reset

+Heating Cooling Operating mode before The preset operating mode for after the return of the bus voltage is specified on changing the output value

 Only visible if "Change-over between heating and cooling = via object"!

-Automatic heating/ cooling switch-over transmission on changing the operating mode on changing the output value Here, it is possible to specify when a telegram is transmitted automatically onto the bus via the object "Heating / cooling change-over".
+Automatic heating/cooling transmission switchover on changing the operating mode

+Here, it is possible to specify when a telegram is transmitted automatically onto the bus via the object "Heating / cooling change-over".

 Only visible if "Change-over between heating and cooling = automatic".

-Cyclical transmission heating/cooling change- over (0255) 1 min; 0 = inactive 0 255 This parameter specifies whether the current object status of the "Heating / cooling change-over" object should be output cyclically to the bus on an automatic change-over.
+Cyclical transmission heating/cooling changeover (0...255) 1 min; 0 = inactive reset

+This parameter specifies whether the current object status of the "Heating / cooling change-over" object should be output cyclically to the bus on an automatic change-over.
 The cycle time can be set here.
-The "0" setting will deactivate the periodic transmission of the object value.
+The "0" setting deactivates the periodic transmission of the object value.

 Only visible if "Change-over between heating and cooling = automatic".

-□- Room temperature measurement -> Controller functionality
+□ Room temperature control -> Controller functionality